-The idea of the project is to attempt to apply some of the class room discussions and frameworks onto a real life business-society problem.
+The idea of the project is to attempt to apply some of the classroom discussions and frameworks onto a real life business-society problem.
 The purpose of the project is to bring out the larger issues beyond short-term profit making on any business-society problem.
-It can be based on stakeholder analysis of a project or industry, an analysis of contentious policy issue, a legal tangle, regulatory problem, and so on.
-In the past people have worked on a wide range of issues; a few of them are listed below:
+It can be based on stakeholder analysis of a project or industry, an analysis of contentious policy issue, a legal tangle, regulatory problem, corporate governance, and so on.
+Here are a few ideas: